 Updated 31 January 2020

 Having joined Featurespace in 2016 after completing her PhD in Chemistry, Lucy wanted to focus the problem-solving skills she gained from her academic background, in a business environment.
-She started as a Data Scientist, progressed to a Senior and then a Lead, and has since gone on to become our Head of Data Science Operations, working on some of the most complex and exciting projects for the company’s key global clients in financial services.
+She started as a Data Scientist, progressed through Senior, Lead, and Head of teams positions, and has since gone on to become our Director of Analytics, working on some of the most complex and exciting projects for the company’s key global clients in financial services.